-Autologous Topic: General health words Meaning be used as me have blood car which makes y you before the do with, or coming from your body that can dicine when you are sick.
-Like when you neer and treatment kills all your blood cells you sick.
-Doctors will take blood cells from a treatment, and then give them back to you you get better more quickly.
-Similar words Medicine using your own body Automated Peritone Dialysis (APD) al Topic: Medical Equipment/ Kidneys (renal) Meaning stop working. and out of the in by a doctor. the belly does sis.
-You need dialysis when your kidneys This type of dialysis moves a special liquid in gut area under the skin through a tube put The movement of the water in and out of work that your kidneys can't do when they s called peritoneal dialysis.
-Similar words Dialysis; kidney Dialysis; kidneys; renal Autonomic Nervous System Topic: Brain and nerves (neurology) Meaning The system in the body including the brain and nerves that do things in your body that you can't control, like how fast your heart beats, and reflexes like blinking when something flies into your eye.
-Similar words Nervous systen 1 Axilla Topic: Body parts (anatomy) Meaning The axilla or an joins your bod mpit is under the shoulder, where your arm y.
-Similar words Armpit B Cells Topic: Body parts (anatomy) Meaning protect you fro part of your immune system that help to om sickness by finding things in your body be there, like germs.
-Similar words Disease fighting g cells; immune system
+Autologous Topic: General health words Meaning Something to do with, or coming from your body that can be used as medicine when you are sick.
+Like when you have blood cancer and treatment kills all your blood cells which makes you sick.
+Doctors will take blood cells from you before the treatment, and then give them back to you after, to help you get better more quickly.
+Similar words Medicine using your own body Automated Peritone Dialysis (APD) al Topic: Medical Equipment/ Kidneys (renal) Meaning A type of dialysis.
+You need dialysis when your kidneys stop working.
+This type of dialysis moves a special liquid in and out of the gut area under the skin through a tube put in by a doctor.
+The movement of the water in and out of the belly does work that your kidneys can't do when they are sick.
+This is called peritoneal dialysis.
+Similar words Dialysis; kidney rs; renal Autonomic Nervous System Topic: Brain and nerves (neurology) Meaning The system in the body including the brain and nerves that do things in your body that you can't control, like how fast your heart beats, and reflexes like blinking when something flies into your eye.
+Similar words Nervous system Axilla Topic: Body parts (anatomy) Meaning The axilla or armpit is under the shoulder, where your arm joins your body.
+Similar words Armpit B Cells Topic: Body parts (anatomy) Meaning B Cells are the part of your immune system that help to protect you from sickness by finding things in your body that shouldn't be there, like germs.
+Similar words Disease fighting cells; immune system

-Backbone Topic: Body parts (anatomy) Meaning that go down to or spinal colun the cervical sp sacrum, and th is a column of small bones (called vertebrae) the middle of your back.
-It is also called spine nn.
-There are 5 parts of the spinal column: ine, the thoracic spine, the lumbar spine, the be coccyx.
-The spinal column lets your body I forward and side to side.
-Similar words Spine; Spinal co olumn; vertebral column; backbone Backside Topic: Body parts (anatomy) Meaning The backside i your back that s the two large muscles at the bottom of you sit on.
-Similar words Bottom; buttoc ks; backside; bum; cheeks Balloon Catheter Topic: Medical Equipment Meaning A wire with a tiny balloon at the end of it that is used in operations like an angioplasty or valvuloplasty.
+Backbone Topic: Body parts (anatomy) Meaning The backbone is a column of small bones (called vertebrae) that go down the middle of your back.
+It is also called spine or spinal column.
+There are 5 parts of the spinal column: the cervical spine, the thoracic spine, the lumbar spine, the sacrum, and the coccyx.
+The spinal column lets your body bend back and forward and side to side.
+Similar words Spine; Spinal co olumn; vertebral column; backbone Backside Topic: Body parts (anatomy) Meaning The backside i is the two large muscles at the bottom of tyou sit on.
+Similar words Bottom; buttoo ks; backside; bum; cheeks Balloon Catheter Topic: Medical Equipment Meaning A wire with a tiny balloon at the end of it that is used in operations like an angioplasty or valvuloplasty.
 The doctor puts the wire inside your blood pipe (called an artery or vein) where there is a problem.
 The doctor will blow up the balloon to make room to fix the problem in your blood pipes, then flatten the balloon and take it out.
-Tool for heart surgery; Blood pipe (artery) operation Similar words Tool for heart s urgery; Blood pipe (artery) operation Similar words Balloon Valvuloplast urgery; Blood pipe (artery) operation Topic: Operation (surgery or procedure) Y This operation doctor puts a v Balloon Valvuloplast Y This operation doctor puts a and pumps up Topic: Operation (surgery or procedure) can be done to fix a part of your heart.
-The yery small balloon inside your heart valve the balloon to let more blood flow through Balloon Valvuloplast Meaning y This operation doctor puts a v and pumps up again.
-Topic: Operation (surgery or procedure) can be done to fix a part of your heart.
-The yery small balloon inside your heart valve the balloon to let more blood flow through Balloon Valvuloplast Meaning Similar words Y This operation doctor puts a v and pumps up again.
-Angioplasty; he The abdomen and above you Topic: Operation (surgery or procedure) can be done to fix a part of your heart.
-The very small balloon inside your heart valve the balloon to let more blood flow through cart operation Balloon Valvuloplast Meaning Similar words Belly This operation doctor puts a v and pumps up again.
-Angioplasty; he The abdomen and above you stomach, intes Topic: Operation (surgery or procedure) a can be done to fix a part of your heart.
-The very small balloon inside your heart valve the balloon to let more blood flow through eart operation Topic: Body parts (anatomy) is the part of your body below your chest ar pelvis.
-It is your tummy, where your Balloon Valvuloplast Meaning Similar words Belly Meaning This operation doctor puts a v and pumps up again.
-Angioplasty; he The abdomen and above you stomach, intes Topic: Operation (surgery or procedure)can be done to fix a part of your heart.
-The very small balloon inside your heart valve the balloon to let more blood flow throughcart operationTopic: Body parts (anatomy)is the part of your body below your chest ir pelvis.
-It is your tummy, where your tines, liver, spleen, and kidneys are.
-Balloon Valvuloplast Meaning Similar words Belly Meaning Similar words This operation doctor puts a v and pumps up again.
-Angioplasty; he The abdomen and above you stomach, intes Abdomen; guts The belly butto Before a baby Topic: Operation (surgery or procedure) Can be done to fix a part of your heart.
-The very small balloon inside your heart valve the balloon to let more blood flow through eart operation Topic: Body parts (anatomy) is the part of your body below your chest or pelvis.
-It is your tummy, where your tines, liver, spleen, and kidneys are. ; stomach; belly; tummy; abdominal
+Similar words Tool for heart surgery; Blood pipe (artery) operation Balloon Valvuloplasty Topic: Operation (surgery or procedure) Meaning This operation can be done to fix a part of your heart.
+The doctor puts a very small balloon inside your heart valve and pumps up the balloon to let more blood flow through again.
+Similar words Angioplasty; heart operation Belly Topic: Body parts (anatomy) Meaning The abdomen is the part of your body below your chest and above your pelvis.
+It is your tummy, where your stomach, intestines, liver, spleen, and kidneys are.
+Similar words Abdomen; guts; stomach; belly; tummy; abdominal Belly button Topic: Body parts (anatomy) Meaning The belly button is the hollow in the middle of your tummy.
+Before a baby is born, they get food from their mother by a tube that is connected there.
+When you are born, the cord gets cut.
+Similar words Navel; umbilicus